nehalchakravarthy/coffee-ordering-app/README.md

 A simple GUI application to implement Coffee ordering, developed using Java and JavaFX.

 ## Abstract
-The Coffee Ordering application is an application software made for the users of a coffee shop to pre-order their coffee and snacks with their personal choice of customisation.
+<p align="justify">The Coffee Ordering application is an application software made for the users of a coffee shop to pre-order their coffee and snacks with their personal choice of customisation.
 If the restaurant is overcrowded, customers will have to wait for a long time to order and to get the coffee they ordered.
-This application saves their precious time.
+This application saves their precious time.</p>

-The software displays the menu of the coffee-shop with the prices associated and allows the user to order through an interactive and user-friendly UI.
+<p align="justify">The software displays the menu of the coffee-shop with the prices associated and allows the user to order through an interactive and user-friendly UI.
 Any user using the application has to create an account and login in order to order their coffees.
 Once the user makes the choice of his/her order, he/she will be taken to a payment page, wherein the final bill amount will be displayed and the user will be given a choice for selecting the desired mode of payment.
 Once done, the order will be placed.Orders ordered by users can be managed by logging in as admin into the system.
-The admin user will have the rights to view all orders, mark an order as delivered and delete orders.
+The admin user will have the rights to view all orders, mark an order as delivered and delete orders.</p>

-On implementing this application it can be seen that a lot of time and energy of a customer is saved.
+<p align="justify">On implementing this application it can be seen that a lot of time and energy of a customer is saved.
 This application includes ordering features that make it easier for customers to pre-order and it can be further developed such that they can pay for their order in one simple transaction.
-This application improves the customers' ordering experience as it can showcase photos and descriptions of the products to them.
+This application improves the customers' ordering experience as it can showcase photos and descriptions of the products to them.</p>

 ## Objectives

 - To provide the user with an interactive user interface to seamlessly order their favourite coffee in a couple of minutes.

 - To create a system that communicates with the database effectively in order to update details and orders in real time.